 Pshah!
 (That means something like W.F.T.)

 This happened to me recently.
 And it was me who did the criticizing.

-A few weeks ago I was asked to be a regular contributor at Mind Body Green.
+A few weeks ago I was asked to be a regular contributor at an online magazine.
 They asked for my views on yoga and meditation practice.
 I submitted an article, they changed the title and published it without letting me know.

 Here was the title I suggested: Yoga Teachers: What Your Students May Not Tell You

 Here’s what they published: Yoga Teachers: What You Are Probably Doing Wrong